Should I Put "Negotiable" for My Desired Salary?

 The more reasons you can provide to a current or prospective employer as to why you deserve a bigger paycheck, the less room they'll have to deny your request.

-If you're trying to get an expected salary to be negotiable, then create a list of reasons that describe how you truly are deserving of additional pay.
+If you're trying to get an , then create a list of reasons that describe how you truly are deserving of additional pay.
 Your list may include items such as:

 - Research shows your new degree is in great demand with other employers, and they're paying more to hire people with your advanced education.

 - Several additional responsibilities have been added to your duties, and you're able to provide measurable proof that your company is benefiting from your additional efforts.

 As you create your list, you may need to learn what other employers are paying in your area.
 In other cases, you may need to research inflation rates, (e.g., how long they've been increasing, future increase projections).

 Practice, Practice, Practice

 Once you develop a list of reasons as to why you deserve a requested salary on an application, you may want to consider role-playing the interview process or your annual performance evaluation with a friend or a family member.
 Practicing how to sell the idea that you deserve more, will help you feel more comfortable when you're in the actual situation of trying to justify your salary requirements.

 How Much of a Raise Should You Expect?